Adnan913/authentication_laravel/README.md

     php artisan serve

 ## You can test API using postman
-Step 1: Add these requests to your postman
+Step 1: Add these requests to your postman \n
     http://127.0.0.1:8000/api/auth/register
     http://127.0.0.1:8000/api/auth/login
     http://127.0.0.1:8000/api/auth/logout